Shane O'Neill, 3rd Baron O'Neill: Early life and family

 O'Neill was born on 6 February 1907 to The Hon, Arthur O'Neill and his wife Lady Annabel Hungerford Crewe-Milnes.
 His mother was the eldest daughter of Robert Crewe-Milnes, 1st Marquess of Crewe.
 He was educated at Eton College, an all-boys public school in Eton, Berkshire, England.
 He did not attend university.

 His brother Terence was a politician who became Prime Minister of Northern Ireland.

 He married Ann Charteris, granddaughter of the 11th Lord Wemyss, on 6 October 1932.
 They had two children, Hon.
 Raymond Arthur Clanaboy O'Neill (b.
 1933; later 4th Baron O'Neill) and Hon.
 Fionn Frances Bride O'Neill (b.
 1936), who married Sir John Albert Leigh Morgan and had issue.

 After his death, Ann remarried, firstly to the 2nd Lord Rothermere, a press tycoon and former Tory MP, and later to Ian Fleming, the creator of James Bond, as well as having affairs with the Labour politicians Hugh Gaitskell and Roy Jenkins.

-His great-grandson is British record producer, singer, songwriter, multi-instrumentalist, and DJ, Fred again...